adityakrnitrr/language_translator/README.md

 8.	show result

-	to print resulted text, words or phrases in destination language write method is called
+	to print resulted text, words or phrases in destination language write method is called

-•	PROJECT CODE:-